Real Estate Prices and Overview

 the college seasons.
 Despite the excitement however, parents of college-age

 neighborhood has an above average safety rating.
 For each of these

 top 1.0% of college-friendly places to live in

 the state of Oregon.

-Also, the Oregon State U / SW Philomath Blvd neighborhood stands out for having an
+Also, one of the unique characteristics of the Oregon State U / SW Philomath Blvd

-average per capita income lower than 95.9% of the neighborhoods
+residents here is lower than that found in 95.9% of the neighborhoods